 Due to demand for longer re-mixes “RE:EXTENDED” was released in May 2017, and was followed in March 2018 with a Four Disc Box Set “HAZELL DEAN – COLLECTED” a collection of tracks and remixes from the albums “In the Name of” and firm fan favourite “NIGHTLIFE”.
 Hazell is recording when her schedule allows and has plans to end the year with an EP for late 2018.

-Hazell will release the double A side single “Heavenly”/”Because The Night” on the 21st February 2019.
+Hazell released the double A side single “Heavenly”/”Because The Night” on the 21st February 2019.

 The Queen of HiNRG reigns supreme.

 Hazell continues to perform live around the world (South Africa, Japan, and back to South Africa for REWIND in February 2015) and took part in Pete Waterman’s “Life in Song” at The Royal Festival Hall, London on 29th July 2015.
 A celebration of the musical history of The Hitman himself.